chenning17/PoopHead/README.md

 Currently have set up the deck and ability to deal a set of cards to players.

+Players can now play cards to pile, and update the game properties (direction of play, who's turn it is, etc.)

 Next step is to implement the rules of play: